rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is find the reverse of a 32 bit number.
 Refer to Day92/Problem 1.pdf for more information regarding the problem.
 2. The problem is to return the number of 1's bit in the number.
 Refer to Day92/Problem 2.pdf for detailed information.

+## Day 93
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to return a list such that, for each day in the input, tells you how many days you would have to wait until a warmer temperature.
+Refer to Day93/Problem 1.pdf for more information regarding the problem.